holidayextras/culture/testing-standard.md

 ### Linting Issues
 You may occasionally encounter a slight issue here with our linting, specifically our linting complaining about unused expressions in the tests due to Chai's syntax.
-The solution to this is to use [dirty-chai](https://www.npmjs.com/package/dirty-chai) or [chai-lint](https://www.npmjs.com/package/chai-lint) to provide functions that replace the property getters provided by Chai.
+The solution to this is to use [dirty-chai](https://www.npmjs.com/package/dirty-chai) to provide functions that replace the property getters provided by Chai.
 This allows us to use syntax such as:

 ```javascript